Optimal Reinsurance under Endogenous Default and Background Risk: Optimal Loss- and Background-Risk-Dependent Indemnities

 \section{Optimal Loss- and Background-Risk-Dependent Indemnities}

-In this section, we consider loss- and background-risk-dependent indemnities in the form of $I = I(X, S)$; i.e., the buyer is allowed to choose insurance contracts that depend on both its own loss $X$ and the seller's background risk $S$.
+In this section, we consider loss- and background-risk-dependent indemnities in the form of $ I=I(x, s)$; i.e., the insurer is allowed to choose reinsurance contracts that depend on both its own loss size $x$ and the reinsurer's background risk level $s$.
 We impose the minimum condition--the so-called ``\emph{principle of indemnity}''--on the indemnity function $I$, which leads to the following \emph{admissible} set $\widetilde{\Ac} = \Ac$: